 1. The Number of Downloads

 If you’re going to try something with very few downloads, make sure it comes personally recommended from someone you trust.
+(Like us!)

 2. The Reviews

 The best part of the WordPress plugin store is that you can instantly get an unfiltered account of what people think of this product.
-If it sucks, people will be only too happy to explain exactly why it sucks.
+If it sucks, people will be all too happy to explain exactly why it sucks.

 And of course, if the 5-star reviews all describe how it solved the problem you’re currently experiencing, you are probably going to love it.